Dr Jim Frazier

 Rachel is a film director, visionary and founder of the transformational video training company Girl Director.

-When visiting Thailand to work on her first documentary Through Elephant Eyes, Rachel discovered just how many powerful stories need to be told, and that is when she embarked on a mission to mentor women to create their own powerful stories using video to make a difference in the world.
+When visiting Thailand to work on her documentary Through Elephant Eyes, Rachel discovered just how many powerful stories need to be told, and that is when she embarked on a mission to mentor women to create their own powerful stories using video to make a difference in the world.

-Rachel has over 25 years experience in the Film, TV and Music industries, and is now heavily involved in the protection of wildlife and is studying animal communication.
+Rachel has over 25 years experience in the Film, TV and Music industries, and is now heavily involved in the protection of wildlife and animal communication.
 Rachel has been involved with SOTE since its inception and has been working behind the scenes with Jim in various capacities to help the project unfold to where it is today.

 Lyn Stewart is SOTE’s ‘financial gatekeeper’, with core responsibilities of financial reporting, budget planning, audit and governance requirements.
 Lyn has a wealth of financial and banking experience, having had multiple roles within the system including branch manager for one of Australia’s leading banks.
 She assisted in those tasks necessary to develop and achieve the organisation’s values, aims and strategies.